EU threatens Lebanese politicians with sanctions over crisis

 “There is no time to waste.
 You are at the edge of the financial collapse,” he said in English.

-Borrell said the EU stands ready to assist Lebanon and its people but warned that if there is further obstruction to solutions “we will have to consider other courses of actions as some member states have proposed.”
+Borrell said the EU stands ready to assist Lebanon and its people but warned that if there is further obstruction to solutions to the multi-dimensional crisis “we will have to consider other courses of actions as some member states have proposed.”

 Borrel rejected claims by some Lebanese politicians that refugees are the cause of the crisis, saying it is “homemade.”